Doctoral Studies

 3) Admission request decided by the Graduate School of Humanities and Social Sciences

-Only after the admissions office decides that your admission request meets formal requirements for admission to as a doctoral candidate, your admission request will be forwarded to the Graduate School of Humanities and Social Sciences (GSL).
-The GSL Board will then decide on whether you will be admitted as a doctoral candidate from a perspective of "content" and whether some additional requirements need to be fulfilled prior to admission or during your doctoral studies.
-The decision regarding a definite admission by the GSL will be communicated to you via e-mail in the first or second week of the term.
+Only after the admissions office has decided that your application for admission meets formal requirements for admission as a doctoral candidate, your application will be forwarded to the Graduate School of Humanities and Social Sciences (GSL).
+The GSL Board will then decides whether you will be admitted as a doctoral candidate in terms of content and whether some additional requirements need to be fulfilled prior to admission or during your doctoral studies.
+You will be informed of the decision on final admission to the GSL by e-mail in the first or second week of the semester.
+Student Services will then contact you so that you can enrol.

 4) Finalizing your enrollment as a doctoral student